How To: Clean Pewter

 To clean pewter, start by filling a bucket with hot water.
 Squirt in some mild dishwashing soap.
 Dip in a sponge and squeeze out the excess water, then proceed to wipe down the surface.
 You’ll find that doing so eliminates a surprising amount of dirt and tarnish.
 Finally, rinse off the piece and dry it with a soft cloth.

 At this point, you may wish to brighten the pewter with a polish.
 The best approach depends on the type of pewter you own:

 Polished pewter has a smooth, shiny surface that’s easier to clean but also shows more imperfections on its reflective surface.
-Polish this type of pewter regularly with an all-purpose metal polish or a homemade cleaner (see recipe below).
+Polish this type of pewter regularly with an all-purpose metal polish (like Brasso) or a homemade cleaner (see recipe below).
 How often you polish depends simply on how shiny you like your pewter to be.